DCLMakerSTEAM/PlottingwithPython1/README.md

 # Data Visualization using Python

-![Analysis of stolen paintings](./images/Stolen-Paintings.png) Analysis of stolen paintings.
-See it and more amazing visualizations at [visme](https://visme.co/blog/best-data-visualizations/).
+![Analysis of stolen paintings](./images/Stolen-Paintings.png)

+(See this and more amazing visualizations at [visme](https://visme.co/blog/best-data-visualizations/))

 ## Course scope